Generalized Additive Models

 Let’s see how to do this in each of our softwares!

 Interpretability of relationships between predictor variables and the target variable starts to get more complicated with the EARTH (or MARS) algorithm.
-You can plot the relationship as we see above, but those relationships can still be rather complciated and hard to explain to a client.
+You can plot the relationship as we see above, but those relationships can still be rather complicated and hard to explain to a client.

 Smoothing